Skip to main content

 90%

-Consultant's Insights
+Consultant's insights

 • Burnout risk: Med (12 hrs OT/week)

-• Training investment: It will take $5,000 to get a new hire to full speed.
+• Training investment: $5,000 to reach full speed.

-Efficiency Leak
+Efficiency leak

-Fatigue factor applied: 10%
+Fatigue factor: 10%

-Effective Capacity90%
+Effective capacity90%

-Hidden OT cost: $1,170/month
+Hidden OT cost: $1,170/mo

-Cumulative Cost (12 Months)
+Cumulative cost (12 months)

-OT rate ($45/hr) vs. fully burdened new hire rate ($36/hr).
+OT $45/hr vs. burdened hire $36/hr.

 How the Overtime vs. Hiring Break-Even Works

 This tool compares the total cost of paying overtime to the cost of hiring.
 The key is using a fully burdened new-hire rate and accounting for the productivity leak when people work too many hours.
-Below youโ€™ll find the methodology, why managers often miss the real cost, and answers to common questions.
+Below you’ll find the methodology, why managers often miss the real cost, and answers to common questions.

 Key Concepts